Joodood/Tkinter-Song-Database-Sqlite3/README.md

 # Tkinter-Song-Database-Sqlite3
 This is a song database I made with Tkinter.
 I stores the song name, the bpm and a second BPM.
-This is a great application for people musicians.
+This is great for drummers who want to store all of their information in one place.